Research Talent Hub for Technology Companies Conducting R&D Activities in Hong Kong (RTH-TC)

 Frequently Asked Questions

 The applicant company should ensure that the talent selection process is open, fair and without prejudice to any candidates.
 To avoid conflict of interest, in selecting a research talent, the applicant company must not engage a research talent who is the proprietor, partner, shareholder or management of the applicant company or their relatives.
 The applicant company or any person/staff authorised by the applicant company to handle or in any way to be involved in the selection process should declare that they have no actual or potential conflict of interest; or otherwise should not participate in the selection process.

 Yes.
 Any non-local research talents who are eligible under the RTH, including those admitted under TechTAS, can benefit from the RTH.
-The concerned talent must possess a bachelor／master degree awarded by a local university or a doctoral degree from either a local university or a well-recognised non-local institution.
+The concerned talent must possess a bachelor／master／doctoral degree awarded by either a local university or a well-recognised non-local institution, or jointly awarded by a local university together with a non-local university.
 The degree obtained should be in a STEM-related discipline.